Jayanth-kumar5566/inflammatory-networks-in-bronchiectasis/README.md

 python3 collate.py
 Rscript GBLM_parallel1.R
 ```
-This code will produce the adjacency matrix of the association networks in `N/` for non-frequent exacerbator class and `Y/` for frequent exacerbator class.
+This code will produce the adjacency matrix of the association networksnamed as `adj_to_cyto.csv` in `N/` for non-frequent exacerbator class and `Y/` for frequent exacerbator class.
 Import these adjacency matrix in Cytoscape to visualize the association networks.